statamic/v2-docs/content/pages/7.addons/2.classes/5.event-listeners/index.md

 ## Generating an Event Listener Class {#generating}

-You can generate a an event listener class file with a console command.
+You can generate an event listener class file with a console command.

 ``` .language-console
 php please make:listener AddonName